ardiloot/wheel-of-fortune/server/README.md

   * https://grafana.int.example.com - Grafana dashboards
   * https://librespeed.int.example.com - Speedtest for testing connection

 Throughout this document, `example.com` is use as a example domain name.
+All services are accessible only over VPN.

 ## Setup compute instance